jjak0b/ansible_farm/docs/roles/kvm_provision.md

 - `{{ vm.metadata.name }}.xml.j2`
 - `{{ vm.arch }}.xml.j2`

-Each template during the templating process can access to the `vm` root property of the `VM configuration` to define a dynamic XML for each VM.
+Each template during the templating process can access to the `vm` root property of the `VM definition` to define a dynamic XML for each VM.
 Then a custom template can be fully customizable.

 For XML advanced use, see [https://libvirt.org/format.html](https://libvirt.org/format.html).

+### Default template's variable dependencies

+The common and default definitions provided in `defaults/targets/` and `defaults/platforms/` role folders and they are used by the default provided template: All `vm`'s properties defined outside the `vm.metadata` are considered as "template dependencies".

 Requirements
 ------------